 Income from special program fees may be used for the sole purpose of offsetting the cost of providing those services specified in the approved proposal.
 Special program fees cannot be used for salaries for instructional personnel.

-All special course fees and special program fees duly approved pursuant to this Policy must be paid directly to the University cashier or designated representative of the cashier.
-The cashier's receipt for the payment will be accepted as evidence that the individual is eligible for the special educational service or program for which the fee was imposed.
+Any special course fee or special program fee approved pursuant to this Policy must be paid directly to the University Income Accounting or designated representative.

+All approved special course fees and special program fees are due at the time that tuition is due.

 Private Instruction Fees

+A proposal to impose or increase a private instruction fee must follow the guidelines detailed in III.B.1. above

+Periodic reviews of private instruction fees will be included in the three year reports described in III.B.2. above.

-Approved fees for private instruction must be paid to the University cashier.
-The department will be provided budget support for private instruction based upon the revenue derived from such private instruction fees.
+Approved fees for private instruction must be paid to the University Income Accounting.

-Instructional Materials

-Required materials, such as syllabi, outlines, extracts, special publications, reading materials, and other classroom instructional aids intended to be sold to students, must be distributed through the University Bookstore, or other available off-campus sources, unless special arrangements to the contrary are previously approved in writing by the cognizant vice president, with the concurrence of the Vice President for Administrative Services.

 Breakage Fees

-Approved breakage fees must be deposited with the University cashier.
-Appropriate breakage coupons will be issued.
-Refunds will be given for unused coupons upon presentation to the cashier.
+A proposal to impose or increase a breakage fee must follow the guidelines detailed in III.B.1. above

+Periodic reviews of breakage fees will be included in the three year reports described in III.B.2. above.

+Approved fees for private instruction must be paid to the University Income Accounting.

 Key Deposits

-Keys may be issued to individuals for access to lockers within buildings after payment of an approved locker key deposit, which will be credited to a general fund liability account.
-Issuance of keys for access to buildings and rooms is governed by the University Key Policy, Policy 3-234.
+Keys may be issued to individuals for access to rooms within buildings after payment of an approved key deposit to the University Cashier.
+Issuance of keys for access to buildings and rooms is governed by the University Regulations regarding keys (Policy 3-234).

-An individual requesting a locker key is required to make a deposit for each key with the university cashier.
-The amount of deposit will be set by the Special Fee Review Committee.
-A receipt will be issued by the cashier.
+The amount of deposit will be set by the Special Course Fee Committee.

-The locker key will be issued by the department to the individual on presentation of the deposit receipt.
-The department will retain the receipt until such time as the individual returns the locker key.
+The key will be issued by the department to the individual on presentation of the deposit receipt.
+The department will retain the receipt until such time as the individual returns the key.

-Upon surrender of the locker key, the department returns the receipt to the individual, who may present the deposit receipt to the University cashier for refund of the deposit.
+Upon surrender of the key, the department returns the receipt to the individual, who may present the deposit receipt to the University cashier for refund of the deposit.

 Fee Notification

-The appropriate operating units shall give reasonable notice of required fees and deposits approved under this Policy prior to each academic semester or session in which the fees or deposits are required.
-See below.
+1. The course-offering unit shall notify students in advance of any approved special course fee, special program fee, private instruction fee or key deposit.
+Notice shall be given by including a description of the fee or deposit in the published Class Schedule.

-Special course fees may not be charged to students without having been published in the Class Schedule.
-Special program fees, including their due dates, must be published in all materials related to that service, e.g., marketing, recruiting, application, and program materials.
+Special program fees, including their due dates, must be published in materials related to that service, e.g., marketing, recruiting, application, and program materials.
 Such publication constitutes advance notice of the special fee requirement.

+Deadlines for submitting Special Course Fee and Special Program Fees will be set by the Special Fee Committee.

+Any fee approved after the course schedule has been published will not be implemented until the following semester.

 Exceptions